 What is available in the Scheme?

-The Standard Offering is a 3.6 kWp system including installation and is approx £4,100.
-However, you may need a smaller or larger system, and these are offered with the same percentage discount as the Standard Offering.
+The Standard Offering is a 3.7 kWp system including installation and is from £4,810 – this is likely to suit a 3-Bedroom house.
+However, you may need a smaller or larger system, and these are available, just ask.
+For example, a 4.44 kWp system of 12 panels is from £5,095 and will suit a larger house or larger consumption of electricity.
 You may also wish to take advantage of optional extras (see below).

 Solar PV Panels

-A standard 3.6 kWp, 10 panel system saves approx 1T of carbon dioxide per year (Jan2020) according to the Energy Saving Trust (energysavingtrust.org.uk).
+A standard 3.7 kWp, 10 panel system saves just under 1T of carbon dioxide per year (Jan2022) according to the Energy Saving Trust (energysavingtrust.org.uk).
 If you imagine a cube 8.2 m (27 ft) filled with carbon dioxide, then that’s the amount of carbon saved in 1T.

 The Community Fund